dgramop/dhruv.fund/README.md

 I'm not sure I'm going to do this again next year, let's see how this one goes!

 ## What about the Student Funding Board (SFB)?
 Aren't they unable to actually spend all their money?
-GMU's existing Student Fund is "underallocated", but continuges to deny legitimate requests.
+GMU's existing Student Fund is "underallocated", but still denies most legitimate prototyping-related requests, largely due to tracability of parts.

 Their contrived process requires RSO's to fill out multi-page rubrics, take mandatory online trainings, review [50-slide presentations](https://si.gmu.edu/wp-content/uploads/2018/03/FM-1-5-presentation-2017-2018_January-2018-Version.pdf), and wait several weeks only to recieve a denial.